MojtabaMosavi/Calculator-app/README.md

 ### What I learned

 1- How to use the prefers-color-scheme to detect the user's system level theme setting and adjusting the theme accordingly.
 2- Improved my knowledge about grid.
+3- How to implement theming functionality and make it accessible but there is alot for me to learn about this topic.

 ### Continued development

 1- Deepening my knowledge about accessibility and bem.
 2- Try new features of js.
 3- Leaning more about git
+4- Experiment with css properties that I don't use often.